Here are our area artists we are extremely proud to represent.

 Drawing allows for multi-layered interpretations of the visual, and much re-visioning.
 The process engages all my senses and I feel more often than not, that I was made for this practice.
 When I’m working I linger with an awareness of nature as a living presence, embodying source, refuge, and great unknown.
 The larger theme of landscape provides many points of departure and return.

 Eli’s creativity and artistic talent was handed down from his father Glen.
 He enjoys painting, drawing, and sculpting.
 Eli also works as a construction manager for the University of Iowa.

-She has also been accepted into Cedar Rapids Museum of Art’s “Into the Blue” Exhibit in 2019 and the Newbo Art Festival 2019 (Sept 1).
+She was also accepted into Cedar Rapids Museum of Art’s “Into the Blue” Exhibit in 2019 and the Newbo Art Festival 2019 (Sept 1).
 The Into the Blue show is on display thru Sept 15th, 2019.

 She currently has a piece displayed at the Muscatine Art Center that received 1st place in Art Array-20.

 She and her husband sponsor the ‘Portrayal of Mount Vernon’ a plein air painting/art event and in March 2017 were highlighted in the ‘Greetings from Iowa segment”, produced by IPTV.
 The next event will be Spring 2021.